 Is an evaporative humidifier better for allergies?

 Yes, in many cases.
 By maintaining optimal humidity, it helps soothe irritated airways.
-Furthermore, the wick filter acts as an air filter of sorts, trapping dust, pollen, and other minerals from the water, preventing them from being dispersed into the air you breathe.
+The wick filter acts as a filter of sorts, trapping dust, pollen, and other minerals from the water, preventing them from being dispersed into the air you breathe.

 The Final Verdict